 Texans are strong though and we will get through this as well.
 The Spring is a good time to do maintenance on your home, so check your pipes, hot water heaters, and your insurance policies.
 According to Joy, 50% of homeowners were not insured for the frozen pipes.
 It is always best to work with a local insurance professional versus buying online.
 Call an Energy Realty agent for some recommendations.

-Written by Sherry Campbell
+By: Sherry Campbell